interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 This flow refers to the user's **browser** and the user's **provider**, [defined above](#terminology).

 - The user navigates their browser to a webpage.
-- The browser sets `document.monetization` to an Object.
+- The browser sets `document.monetization` to an Object which implements [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
 - The browser sets `document.monetization.state` to `pending`.
 - The browser looks for the Web Monetization `<meta>` tags ([specified below](#meta-tags)).
 The `<meta>` tags MUST NOT be inserted dynamically using client-side Javascript.
   - The `<meta>` tags MUST be in the `<head>` of the document.